matteocardoni/Cifar10_Vision_Transformer/README.md

 # Overview
-This is a Vision Transformer implementation, used as a Proof of Concept with Cifar10 Dataset.\\
+Project is about a PyTorch Vision Transformer implementation, used as a Proof of Concept with Cifar10 Dataset.\\
 Vision transformer reference can be found at https://arxiv.org/abs/2010.11929v2.

 <img src="Block_diagram.png" width="500">